conan-io/docs/examples/graph/tool_requires/use_cmake_modules.rst

 We can do a ``cd myfunctions && conan create .`` and that will create the ``myfunctions/1.0`` package containing the cmake script.

-Then, a consumer package will be like:
+Then, a consumer package will look like:

 .. code-block:: python
     :caption: consumer/conanfile.py